fall inside a hole

 First written February 27, 2024

 Tomy was founded in 1924 by Eiichirō Tomiyama as Tomiyama Toy Manufacturing Company.
 Before the adoption of plastic in the late 1950s Tomiyama was primarily known for tin toys with friction drives.
-In the 1950s Tomiyama produced this battery-powered Shuttle Train toy that was sold in the U.S. under AHI.
+At least as early as 1963 Tomiyama produced this battery-powered Shuttle Train toy that was sold in the U.S. under AHI.
 AHI seems to have imported a few different Japanese companies' tin toys in the 1950s including Naito Shoten and TN Nomura.
+In Japan this set was sold as 往復電車 Round Trip Train circa 1963.
 The battery-powered engine switches directions back and forth and pushes the tipper wagon up and down the switchback layout to load and unload coal from the chute.

 Set contents